Hands On: Urban Jürgensen and Derek Pratt Oval Pocket Watch

 A masterpiece of artisanal craft.

-Produced for Urban Jürgensen & Sønner, the revived brand where he was the longtime technical director, the Oval watch was begun in 1982, but being mostly hand made, took some two decades to complete.
-Although it’s a sizeable watch, the Oval is finely detailed, reflecting the high level of Pratt’s craft.
+These projects, as well as the fact that the Oval was mostly hand made, meant the pocket watch took some two decades to complete.
+Although it’s a sizeable watch, the Oval is finely detailed, reflecting the high level of Pratt’s craft and the years he invested in creating the watch from scratch.

 Beyond its artisanal execution, the Oval also stands out for its technical achievement.
 Besides a detent escapement, the Oval also contains a horological first – a constant force mechanism integrated within the tourbillon – along with a thermometer, power reserve display, and moon phase on the dial.